ellysh/video-game-bots/InGameBots/example.md

 ```
 00 00 00 00 04 00 00 00 03 00 28 0F 00 4B 61 69 6E 00 00 00
 ```
-If you restart the Diablo 2 application and find this character's object again, you see the same byte sequence at begining of the object.
+If you restart the Diablo 2 application and find this character's object again, you see the same byte sequence at beginning of the object.
 We can make an assumption, that this byte sequence matches to the unchanged character's parameters.
 This kind of parameters is defined at the character creation moment.
 Once they are set, they are never changed.
 This is a probable list of these parameters:

 1. Character's name.
 2. [Expansion character](http://diablo.wikia.com/wiki/Expansion_Character) flag.